Eli Baruch Shulman: Education

+Career

 He is the rabbi of the Young Israel of Midwood and has served as both author and editor of a number of volumes of the Artscroll Schottenstein edition of the Babylonian Talmud.
 He is also the author of eleven scholarly works on Talmudic themes: Binyan Av (1985) and Yesamach Av (10 volumes), as well as a commentary on the Haggadah.